 If your eCommerce business isn't leveraging chat bot technology, to either handle FAQ or for live chat, then you're causing a GIANT hurdle for consumers to get to checkout.

-Of course a small shop can’t have a 24/7 live chat like Amazon, or Wal-mart, but with chat bot technology accelerating as fast as it is — there’s no reason you can’t have a bot answer a quick question.
+Of course a small shop can't have a 24/7 live chat and response like Amazon, or Wal-mart, but with chat bot technology accelerating as fast as it is -- there's no reason you can't have a bot answer a quick question.

-You forgot that your product descriptions are the content for your store.
-Make them pop, make sure they have keywords that’ll bring people to your store!
+You forgot that your product descriptions are a large chunk of the content for your store.
+Make them standout, and make sure they have keywords that'll bring people to your store!

 If you are running a store with a blog section, consider a guest post every now and then to boost your content marketing campaign.
 This can be a great idea if you've already monetized your social media following and have engaged with influencer marketing.